Get Business Grants API Reference

 |

-The Region types that this purpose applies to. |
+The list of regions this purpose applies to.
+For example, North West, Scotland. |

 |